 This form provides basic information about the applicant and the proposed project with the Coverdell Stroke Program, including the signature of the individual authorized to sign "official documents" for the agency.
 This form is the application's cover page.
-Signature affirms that the facts contained in the applicant's response to RFA # A-392 are truthful and that the applicant is in compliance with the assurances and certifications that follow this form and acknowledges that continued compliance is a condition for the award of a contract.
+Signature affirms that the facts contained in the applicant's response to RFA # A-398 are truthful and that the applicant is in compliance with the assurances and certifications that follow this form and acknowledges that continued compliance is a condition for the award of a contract.
 Please follow the instructions below.

-1. Legal Name of Agency: Legal Name of Agency: 2.
-Name of individual with Signature Authority: Name of individual with Signature Authority: 3.
-Mailing Address (include zip code+4): Mailing Address (include zip code+4): 4.
+1. Legal Name of Agency: 1.
+Legal Name of Agency: 2.
+Name of individual with Signature Authority: 3.
+Mailing Address (include zip code+4): 4.
 Address to which checks will be mailed: 5.
 Street Address: 6.
 Contract Administrator: Telephone Number: Name: Fax Number: Title: Email Address 7.
-Agency Status (check all that apply): Public Private Non-Profit Local Health Department 8.
+Agency Status (check all that apply): PublicPrivate Non-ProfitLocal Health Department 8.
 Agency Federal Tax ID Number: 9.
 Agency DUNS Number: 10.
 Agency's URL (website): 11.
-Agency's Financial Reporting Year: 11.
 Agency's Financial Reporting Year: 12.
 Current Service Delivery Areas (county(ies) and communities): 13.
 Proposed Area(s) To Be Served with Funding (county(ies) and communities): 14.
 Amount of Funding Requested 15.
-Projected Expenditures: Does applicant's state a 5.
 Projected Expenditures: Does applicant's state and/or federal expenditures exceed \$500,000 for applicant's current fiscal year (excluding amount requested in #14) Yes D No D The facts affirmed by me in this application are truthful and I warrant that the applicant is in compliance with the assurances and certifications contained in NC DHHS/DPH Assurances Certifications.
 I understand that the truthfulness of the facts affirmed herein and the continuing compliance with these requirements are conditions precedent to the award of a contract.
 The governing body of the applicant has duly authorized this document and I am authorized to represent the applicant.
 16. Signature of Authorized Representative: 17.
 Date